Parabolic Deligne-Lusztig varieties: Parabolic Deligne-Lusztig varieties

-In the particular case where $\bI=\emptyset$ we write $\bX(\bw\phi)$ for $\bX(\bI,\bw\phi)$.
-Quite a few theorems are known about the $\ell$-adic cohomology of these varieties (see \cite{DMR}).
-The following corollary of Proposition \ref{produit fibre general} relates the cohomology of a general variety to this particular case; its part (ii) is a refinement of Corollary \ref{Lefschetz character}. \begin{corollary} Let $\bI\xrightarrow{\bw}\lexp\phi\bI\in B^+(\cI)$. \begin{enumerate} \item For all $\bv\in B^+_\bI$ and all $i$ we have the following inclusions of $\bG^F\rtimes\genby {F^\delta}$-modules:
+The following corollary of Proposition \ref{produit fibre general} relates the cohomology of a general variety $\bX(\bI,\bw\phi)$ to the case of the varieties $\bX(\bu\phi)$ considered in \cite{DMR}; its part (ii) is a refinement of Corollary \ref{Lefschetz character}.
+In the following corollary, if $M$ is a $\Qlbar$-vector space on wich $F$ acts, we denote by $M(n)$ for $n\in\BZ$ the $n$-th Tate twist of $M$.